Prices

 © John Rogers

-He has composed for the International Contemporary Ensemble, the Talea Ensemble, Julia Bullock, the PRISM Quartet, the JACK Quartet, the TAK Ensemble, Brooklyn Rider, A Far Cry, Seth Parker Woods, Matt Haimovitz, the San Francisco Contemporary Music Players, Davóne Tines, Alarm Will Sound, Awadagin Pratt, Roomful of Teeth, Sarah Rothenberg, Johnny Gandelsman, and Lawrence Brownlee.
+He has also received a Pew Fellowship, a Fromm Fellowship, the Goddard Lieberson Fellowship from the American Academy of Arts and Letters, and the Koussevitzky Prize.
+His compositions have been commissioned and performed by ensembles and artists including the International Contemporary Ensemble, the Talea Ensemble, Julia Bullock, the PRISM Quartet, the JACK Quartet, the TAK Ensemble, Brooklyn Rider, A Far Cry, Seth Parker Woods, Matt Haimovitz, the San Francisco Contemporary Music Players, Davóne Tines, Alarm Will Sound, Awadagin Pratt, Roomful of Teeth, Sarah Rothenberg, Johnny Gandelsman, and Lawrence Brownlee.

-In spring 2023, he premiered Be Holding with Yarn/Wire, a multimedia adaptation of a poem by Ross Gay.
-His trio with Aaron Diehl and Harish Raghavan also performed Cogitations with Sandbox Percussion, a commission celebrating the centenary of Max Roach.
+In spring 2023, he premiered Be Holding with the ensemble Yarn/Wire, a multimedia adaptation of a poem by Ross Gay.
+His trio with Aaron Diehl and Harish Raghavan has also performed Cogitations with Sandbox Percussion, a commission created to mark the centenary of Max Roach.

 Back to top